ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 See <here> for more details on setting environment variables.
 TODO - link to ansible docs on environment config.

-Configuring the Remote Python Interpreter
+Configure the Remote Python Interpreter
 -----------------------------------------

 Ansible requires a python interpreter to run most modules on the remote host, and it checks for python at the ‘default’ path ``/usr/bin/python``.